amanchamola/amanchamola/README.md

 - 🔭 I’m currently working on ...
 Data Science and ML projects
 - 🌱 I’m currently learning ...
 Django and heroku
 - 👯 I’m looking to collaborate on ...
+Projects and Research Papers
 - 🤔 I’m looking for help with ...
 Internships and Job Opportunities
 - 💬 Ask me about ...
+Anything
 - 📫 How to reach me: ... email_id : chamolaaman.99@gmail.com , linkedin : https://www.linkedin.com/in/aman-chamola/
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I'm a massive football fan but even football can't get me off my laptop.